Camp-Kesem-at-the-Claremont-Colleges/campkesemclaremont.us/_posts/2017-03-03-newsletter.markdown

     <div class="row">
         <div class="col-md-10 col-md-offset-1 img-center">
             <h4>Chipotle Profit Share - April 6th in Montclair</h4>
-            <p>Come to the Chipotle on April 6th for the profit share.
+            <p>Come to the Montclair Chipotle on April 6th for the profit share.
 Chipotle will give us <strong>50%</strong> of the proceeds!
 All you have to do is eat at Chipotle on April 6th and and show this flyer to the cashier before you pay!</p>
             <a target="_blank" href="/img/newsletter/spring2017/chipotle.pdf"><img src="/img/newsletter/spring2017/chipotle.jpg"></a>
         </div>
     </div>